Address Resolution Protocol: ARP spoofing and proxy ARP

 Because ARP does not provide methods for authenticating ARP replies on a network, ARP replies can come from systems other than the one with the required Layer 2 address.
 An ARP proxy is a system that answers the ARP request on behalf of another system for which it will forward traffic, normally as a part of the network's design, such as for a dialup internet service.
 By contrast, in ARP spoofing the answering system, or spoofer, replies to a request for another system's address with the aim of intercepting data bound for that system.
 A malicious user may use ARP spoofing to perform a man-in-the-middle or denial-of-service attack on other users on the network.
 Various software exists to both detect and perform ARP spoofing attacks, though ARP itself does not provide any methods of protection from such attacks.

 Alternatives

-IPv6 uses the Neighbor Discovery Protocol and its extensions such as Secure Neighbor Discovery, rather than ARP.

-Computers can maintain lists of known addresses, rather than using an active protocol.
-In this model, each computer maintains a database of the mapping of Layer 3 addresses (e.g., IP addresses) to Layer 2 addresses (e.g., Ethernet MAC addresses).
+Computers may maintain lists of known addresses, rather than using an active protocol.
+In this method, each computer maintains a database of the mapping of Layer 3 addresses (e.g., IP addresses) to Layer 2 addresses (e.g., Ethernet MAC addresses).
 This data is maintained primarily by interpreting ARP packets from the local network link.
 Thus, it is often called the ARP cache.
 Since at least the 1980s, networked computers have a utility called arp for interrogating or manipulating this database.

 Historically, other methods were used to maintain the mapping between addresses, such as static configuration files, or centrally maintained lists.